BrandNewReplicant/BrandNewReplicant/README.md

 University of London, Bachelor of Science in Computer Science (2023-2027).

-## Skills:
+## Skillset:
-- infrastructure security and hardening,
+- Infrastructure, network and application security and hardening
-- profeciency in Pyhton and Go languages,
+- Proficiency in Python and Go languages
-- threat identrification and analysys.
+- Threat identification and analysis